diegocam/Wall/README.md

 This application is a fun/simple version of a social media "wall", where a user can create posts and have other users provide comments per post.

-This is purely the front-end of the application built usint React.
+This is purely the front-end of the application built using React.
 It connects to an API by providing it environment configs.

 ### Prereqs: